Apprenticeship Office: Fact sheets, forms and documents

 Prior approval from Apprenticeship Office is required if the period of suspension exceeds a continuous period of 12 months.

-Please note that during a period of suspension, any State Government incentive payments an employer is eligible for will be paused, and resume when the suspension is lifted.
+Please note that during a period of suspension, any State Government incentive payments an employer is eligible for will be paused, and resume when the suspension is lifted or ends.

 Suspension of a training contract can be requested via the WA Apprenticeship Management System (WAAMS) online client portal.